Azure/simdem/README.md

-NOTICE: SimDem is a proof of concept with lots of bugs.
-SimDem is undergoing a complete rewrite.
-As such, it may break unexpectedly.
-If you are able, we want your help!
-What started out as a hack to solve a problem has taken on a life of its own.
-Consequently the code in SimDem is, well awful!
-So Tommy Falgout is rewriting it.
-The goal is for it to be backward compatible with the current version, but it will be much more maintainable and thus more conducive to improvement.
-At the time of writing
-(end of Feb 2018) it's getting close to being ready to replace the current code.
-We [encourage you to take a look](https://github.com/Azure/simdem/tree/simdem2) - patches welcome.
+## Overview

 [![CircleCI](https://circleci.com/gh/Azure/simdem.svg?style=svg)](https://circleci.com/gh/Azure/simdem)

-## Overview

-This project provides ways to write tutorials in markdown that then become interactive demo's and automated tests.
-You can run in a number of different modes:
+SimDem is an open source projcet that will provide tooling that empowers all people to write tutorials in markdown that then become interactive demo's and automated tests.
+You can run Simdem in four different modes:

   * Tutorial: Displays the descriptive text of the tutorial and pauses at code blocks to allow user interaction.